LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

   #.
 A *mirror* of the RAJA GitHub repo in the RAJA Gitlab project is updated
      whenever the RAJA ``develop`` or ``main`` branches are changed as well as when any PR branch in the RAJA GitHub project is changed.
   #.
 Gitlab launches CI test pipelines.
-While running, the Execution and
+While running, the execution and
      pass/fail status may be viewed and monitored in the Gitlab CI GUI.
   #.
 For each resource and compiler combination,
      `Spack <https://github.com/spack/spack>`_ is used to generate a build